 You're only creating hypothetical extremists.

-If Alex were to really spend any time on the fact that, according to his own worldview, martial law is here, and he's pretty consistently advocated fighting martial law...
+If Alex were to really spend any time on the fact that, according to his own worldview, martial law is here and he's pretty consistently advocated fighting martial law, he would very quickly end up advocating violence against the police.

-It's a real sign of cowardice, what he's doing, and a clear indication that his words are just talk.
+It's a real sign of cowardice what he's doing and a clear indication that his words are just talk.

-If he believed half the shit he yells about on his show, this would be a put-up-or-shut-up moment, and he's instead just decided to change the subject.
+If he believed half the shit he yells about on his show, this would be a put-up or shut-up moment.

-He brings up the shootout from the night before, but only as a way to weave into his own narratives, the gun stuff, and as a way to bring in Stuart Rhodes.
+So Alex is doing this to he brings up the shootout from the night before, but only as a way to weave into his own narratives, the gun stuff, and as a way to bring in Stuart Rhodes.

-So he has Stuart Rhodes, the head of the Oath Keepers on the show, to talk about the situation in Lexington Green with their permit.
+So he has Stuart Rhodes, the head of the Oath Keepers, on the show, to talk about the situation in Lexington Green with their permit.

 And that's one thing to think about, but a much more concrete version is that there were tons of false suspects who got floated by the internet, which led to tons of targeted harassment.

-You have to kind of assume that if groups of armed people felt emboldened to take the law into their own hands, one of those people might have been killed.
+Would have to kind of assume that if groups of armed people felt emboldened to take the law into their own hands, one of those people might have been killed.

 The police after action report makes very strong points of saying that one of the main things that needed improvement, I've mentioned this already, was the weapons discipline.

-In the late night shootout in Watertown, like I said, there was that crossfire situation that got created.
+In the late-night shootout in Watertown, like I said, there was that crossfire situation that got created.

 After Johar got away, an erroneous report of a stolen truck was called in, which led to police shooting at said truck when they spotted it.